 How Much Does a New Central Heating System Installation Cost in the UK?

 As a rough guide in 2026, most homeowners are looking at around £3,500–£8,500 for a new gas boiler and radiators, while air-source heat pump systems typically start around £8,000 and can reach £15,000 or more, depending on specification.
+Homeowners in the UK are increasingly considering electric boiler advantages in the UK, such as lower operating costs and a reduced carbon footprint.
+Additionally, these systems often require less maintenance compared to traditional gas boilers, making them an appealing choice for many.
+With government incentives and a growing focus on sustainability, the adoption of electric heating solutions is likely to continue rising.

 Those figures assume supply and installation, which is how most heating engineers price full central-heating work.